org-metaeffekt/metaeffekt-documentation/metaeffekt-asset-descriptor/README.md

 # Asset Descriptors

-Asset descriptors is a way to parameterize more complex processing steps or the generation of documents.
+Asset descriptors are a way to parameterize more complex processing steps or the generation of documents.
 An asset descriptor is a .yaml file, which defined the inputs and adds additional metadata to these inputs.
 Based on such a configuration asset-descriptor-centric plugins can evaluate and process the information.